-The focus of Dr. Beane Freeman’s work includes a number of occupational and environmental exposures.
-Specifically, she conducts research related to agriculture, including pesticides; drinking water contaminants, such as disinfection by-products; and industrial chemical exposures such as formaldehyde.
+The focus of Dr. Laura Beane Freeman’s work includes investigating cancer risk associated with a number of occupational and environmental exposures.
+Specifically, she conducts research related to the agricultural environment, including pesticides; industrial chemical exposures such as formaldehyde; and drinking water contaminants, such as disinfection by-products.

-In addition to pesticides, we are investigating other exposures within the agricultural environment such as exposure to livestock and poultry, diesel exhaust and endotoxins and other bioaerosols.
-We are actively collaborating with investigators from other agricultural cohort studies involved in AGRICOH, a consortium of agricultural cohorts, to replicate and extend a number of our findings in the AHS.
+In addition to pesticides, Dr. Beane Freeman is investigating other exposures within the agricultural environment such as exposure to livestock and poultry, diesel exhaust and endotoxins and other bioaerosols.
+There is increasing evidence that early life exposures may influence disease risk in adulthood.
+Therefore, she has initiated a study of offspring of the AHS participants to investigate how their childhood farm exposures may affect their health in later life.
+Finally, she is actively collaborating within the AGRICOH consortium, a collection of agricultural cohorts around the world, to replicate and extend a number of findings in the AHS.

-My research in this area has been to (1) assess whether occupational exposure to formaldehyde increases the risk of cancer at a number of sites, specifically the respiratory tract and lymphohematopoietic malignancies, and (2) evaluate the biologic plausibility of formaldehyde carcinogenicity, particularly at sites distant from the respiratory tract.
-The NCI Cohort of Workers in Formaldehyde Industries is the largest study of occupationally exposed workers and includes over 25,000 participants who have a median follow-up time of over 40 years.
-Our most recent follow-up on this study added another 10 years of mortality data, allowing us sufficient person years to explore effects at different time periods and offered further insight into temporality of potential associations between formaldehyde and leukemia and other lymphohematopoietic malignancies.
+Dr. Beane Freeman’s research on formaldehyde exposure and cancer risk has focused on (1) whether occupational exposure to formaldehyde increases the risk of cancer at a number of sites, specifically the respiratory tract and lymphohematopoietic malignancies, and (2) the biologic plausibility of formaldehyde carcinogenicity, particularly at sites distant from the respiratory tract.
+She conducts this work within the NCI Cohort of Workers in Formaldehyde Industries, the largest study of occupationally exposed workers, including over 25,000 participants.
+The most recent follow-up on this study added another 10 years of mortality data, allowing sufficient person years to explore effects at different time periods and offered further insight into temporality of potential associations between formaldehyde and leukemia and other lymphohematopoietic malignancies.

 Drinking Water Contaminants